Current Client? Get 2026 Plan Help Here

 • Under Part D, specialty medications are often placed in the highest cost-sharing tier, which can mean significant out-of-pocket costs.

-Many Part D plans have a specialty tier for these high-cost medications, with coinsurance typically set at 25% to 33% of the drug’s cost.
+Many Part D plans have a specialty tier for these high-cost medications, and it is important for you to verify your plan’s details.

 Transitioning from Hospital to Home: Medication Coverage Changes